|

 This stopper was an adaptation of the Gravitating closure.

-The variation was that the stopper itself was composed of a
+The variation was that the stopper was longer and could not

 imbedded rubber ring in the lip of the bottle where the stopper